mathina-eu/mathina/README.md

 Then if the user visits the page by using a link which contains the query parameter actionLink=someTagName the story will be fast-forwarded to the sceneText instead of the dialog action.

+## Story localization

+To prepare a localized version of a story add a `actions-<locale>.yaml` file.

+For example to add a german file, add `actions-de.yaml` to `/src/hub/static/stories/demo-story/`

+For localized images it's recommended to group them in a `<locale>` subdirectory.
+For instance put images specific to a german story to `/src/hub/static/stories/demo-story/img/de/some-german-specific-image.png`

+### Supported locales

+* `de` - German
+* `en` - English (Do not create an actions-en.yaml file as the default actions.yaml file will be used for english)
+* ...

 # Educator's Repository

 The Educator's repository is code dependant on the Hub to allow for a single point of entry when